sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 There's also the added advantage of being able to use layers pretrained on a reliable classification dataset.
 As you may know, this is called **Transfer Learning**.
 By borrowing knowledge from a different but closely related task, we've made progress before we've even begun.

 The authors of the paper employ the **VGG-16 architecture** as their base network.
-It's rather simple in its original form –
+It's rather simple in its original form.

 ![](./img/vgg16.PNG)

-They recommend using one that's **pretrained on the ImageNet Large Scale Visual Recognition Competition (ILSVRC) classification task.** Luckily, there's one already available in PyTorch, as are other popular architectures.
+They recommend using one that's pretrained on the _ImageNet Large Scale Visual Recognition Competition (ILSVRC)_ classification task.
+Luckily, there's one already available in PyTorch, as are other popular architectures.
 If you wish, you could opt for something larger like the ResNet.
 Just be mindful of the computational requirements.

 As per the paper, **we've to make some changes to this pretrained network** to adapt it to our own challenge of object detection.
 Some are logical and necessary, while others are mostly a matter of convenience or preference.